 A journeyman is a skilled electrician and can work independently under the general direction of a master electrician.
 The master electrician has additional freedom and responsibilities.

 A journeyman and a master electrician have similar roles, but they are different in a few major ways.

 A journeyman must complete roughly 8,000 hours of training under the supervision of a master electrician over a four-year period.
-Working under the permits issued to a master electrician, a journeyman follows the master electrician's plans and directions.
-However, a journeyman is licensed to work by himself without direct supervision while:
+As a journeyman, you'll work under the permits issued to a master electrician and follow the master electrician's plans and directions.
+However, you are licensed to work by yourself without direct supervision while: